sankarip/thesis/README.md

 # For all of the functions that take in masks, pointclouds, and images, the three need to be corresponding (image from point cloud, mask from image) or the code will not work correctly.

-# Generating masks: maskingSaving() function has no inputs, but requires a list of images and pointclouds (imglist and imgpath variables in the code) to be defined
+# Generating masks: maskingSaving() function
-It takes a long time to run the mask-RCNN on each image anytime you want to access its mask.
+No inputs, but requires a list of images and pointclouds (imglist and imgpath variables in the code) to be defined It takes a long time to run the mask-RCNN on each image anytime you want to access its mask.
 This function uses imgpath and imglist to generate masks for each image on imglist.
 These masks are saved as numpy variables that can easily be loaded for future use.